published

 vim colorscheme, inspired by jellybeans and badwolf

-published over 9 years ago
+published almost 10 years ago

-updated almost 8 years ago
+updated about 8 years ago

 12vim.o.background = ""vim.cmd.colorscheme ""NORMALinit.luaunixutf-80%0:2